allegro/blog/_posts/2022-02-03-visual-thinking.md

 ### Spoken planning

-— Josh, could you summarize what we are going to implement?
+— Josh, could you summarize what we are going to implement, please?

 That was a bit unexpected.
 He was just trying to match what he already knew from onboarding days with what was just said.
 It was really difficult to follow team discussion at the same time.
 It was a standard planning session, held over